Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Quasineutrality as a Dirac constraint

 where $\mu_i=\mu = m_e/m_i$, $\mu_e = -1$ and $\lambda=\lambda_{D,e}/L$\,, with being the electron Debye length.
 For length scales $L \gg \lambda_{D,e}$, i.e. $\lambda \ll 1$, Poisson equation \eqref{poisson_lambda} implies $n_i=n_e$ where

 are the particle densities of the two particle species.

 A series of papers \cite{Crispel2005a,Crispel2005b, Degond2006,Belaouar2009, Degond2010} considered the asymptotic limit $\lambda \rightarrow 0$, where the Poisson equation cannot close the system anymore as it merely yields $n_i=n_e$.
-To close the Vlasov equation, these works consider a reformulated VP system where the Poisson equation is replaced by an elliptic partial differential equation (PDE) for the determination of the electrostatic potential by taking zeroth and first order moments of the Vlasov equation.
+To close the Vlasov equation, those works consider a reformulated VP system where the Poisson equation is replaced by another elliptic partial differential equation for the determination of the electrostatic potential, obtained by taking zeroth and first order moments of the Vlasov equation.
 Manipulating appropriately the moment equations the following equation arises:

 which allows the calculation of $\phi$ even in the limit $\lambda \rightarrow 0$.
 In Eq. \eqref{reformulated_1} the tensors $\bsP_s$ are defined as: